-With a background in interior design and illustration, her work provokes discussion and engages people in a playful manner through objects, experiences, illustrations and imaginative spaces.
-She uses space, mixed media, illustrations, photography, video, interviews, social experiments and material exploration as a part of her research process that guides and evolves her work.
+My work provokes discussion and engages people in a playful manner through objects, experiences, illustrations and imaginative spaces.
+I use space, mixed media, illustrations, photography, video, interviews, social experiments, workshops and material exploration as a part of my research process that guides and evolves my practice.

 Highly commended for “Best student studio degree project in the UK”